stoenescubogdanalex/program/courses/frontend/react/week5/session-plan.md

 - Introduce Vercel as the company behind Next.js, as well as a provider of cloud infrastructure
 - Explain how Vercel's hosting options allow developers to host Next.js applications with very little effort
-- Highlight that hosting on Vercel is perfect for a prototype or portfolio website built with React and/or Next.js
+- Highlight that hosting on Vercel is a good fit for a prototype or portfolio website built with React and/or Next.js

 ### Connecting a GitHub Repository With Vercel

-- Demonstrate in the browser how a **public** GitHub repository from your account can be connected to Vercel and deployed with the click of a button
+- Demonstrate in the browser how a **public** GitHub repository from ones account can be connected to Vercel and deployed with the click of a button
 - Illustrate one way to get started with Vercel by installing the Vercel CLI globally `npm -g vercel`
 - Show logging in to Vercel using `vercel login` and using ones GitHub account
 - Show how one can deploy a local folder with a Next.js app using the `vercel deploy` CLI command

 ### Limitations of Vercel

-- Mention that Vercel apparently works best for hosting Next.js applications or static websites
+- Mention that Vercel probably works best for hosting Next.js applications or static websites
 - Discuss how other frameworks are supported, but that the focus is likely on Next.js
 - Mention that knowledge about DNS, domains, npm, dependencies etc. is not required, but useful when managing a site on Vercel
 - Highlight that Vercel is well-suited for production applications, but that prices can apparently vary a lot based on usage